 The Crown Prosecution Service guidance states that the medical consensus is that anyone with undetectable levels of HIV virus in their blood at the time of sex cannot transmit HIV to their sexual partners.
 If you have a sustained undetectable viral load and are aware that Undetectable = Untransmittable (U=U), this should be considered reasonable action to prevent HIV transmission.

 But neither of these defences have been tested in a court of law.

 Ultimately, it is your decision when and whether to tell your sexual partners that you have HIV.
 You may want to consider whether the kind of sex you are having involves a substantial risk of HIV transmission.
-Anal and vaginal sex without a condom have the highest risk, but there is evidence that there is also a (much smaller) risk from oral sex.
+Anal and vaginal sex without a condom have the highest risk, while oral sex is extremely low risk.
 Properly used condoms can provide effective protection.